-Your doctor may recommend a combination of treatment that adds artificial light to topical treatment.
-Examples of artificial light treatments include:
+Your doctor may recommend a treatment combination that adds light to your topical treatment.
+Examples of treatments that use light include:

 - ultraviolet light (UV) from sunlight

-If you have a severe case of psoriasis, your doctor may prescribe an oral medication to manage your symptoms, such as:
+If you have a moderate to severe case of psoriasis, your doctor may prescribe an oral medication to manage your symptoms.
+Oral medications include:

 Side effects of these oral treatments include gastrointestinal problems and interactions with other drugs.

-Your doctor will likely start out treating psoriasis with a milder treatment, such as topical creams and lifestyle changes.
-If you need it, your doctor may use stronger treatments such as UVB therapy and oral medications.
+Your doctor will likely have you start with milder treatments, such as topical creams and lifestyle changes.
+If you need it, they may use stronger treatments such as UVB therapy and oral medications.

-In addition to doctor-prescribed treatments, you can manage your psoriasis symptoms at home.
+In addition to the treatments your doctor prescribes, you can manage your psoriasis symptoms at home.

-- Take daily baths with bath oils, salts, or mild soaps.
+- Take daily baths with bath oils, bath salts, or mild soaps.

 - Use moisturizer and body oil on your skin, especially after bathing.

 - Get a proper amount of sunlight.
-Talk to your doctor to determine what amount is ideal for your skin.
-Too little may not help areas where you have skin irritations, called lesions.
+Talk with your doctor to determine what amount is ideal for your skin.
+Too little may not help areas where you have lesions.
 Too much, though, may increase your chances for developing skin cancer.

-- Avoid psoriasis triggers such as smoking, stress, alcohol consumption, and infections.
+- Avoid psoriasis triggers such as smoking, stress, and alcohol consumption; seek ways to lower your risk for developing infections.

-- Apply aloe vera to lesions several times a day for at least one month.
+- Apply aloe vera to lesions several times a day for at least 1 month.
 There’s some evidence that it may help reduce redness and scaling caused by psoriasis.

 up to 5 gramsof omega-3 fatty acids a day by eating certain foods (like fatty fish, walnuts, and flax) or taking fish oil supplements.
 These fatty acids may help reduceinflammation in people with psoriasis.